 The SNP continues to champion Scotland’s students and deliver progress for our higher and further education sector.

-We believe that education should be treated as a right, not a commodity.
-That’s why the SNP Scottish Government abolished tuition fees in 2008, and we will always keep access to university education free of tuition fees.
-We will never introduce front-door tuition fees nor back-door graduate taxes.
+We believe that education should be treated as a right, not a commodity – that’s why the SNP Scottish Government abolished tuition fees in 2008, and that’s why we’ll never introduce front-door tuition fees nor back-door graduate taxes.

 We are implementing the recommendations of the Widening Access Commission, which was set up by the Scottish Government to develop plans to help more students from disadvantaged backgrounds enter and succeed in higher education.